Skip to content

 Using poetry export

-Then, run the following commands to generate your very own requirements.txt.
+Run the following commands to generate your very own requirements.txt.

 poetry lock